 Where to stay in Barcelona

-Situated right in the Boqueria of Barcelona, one of the most important monuments of the city, the Petit Palace Opera Garden is a gorgeous hotel with all the amenities needed and a central location.
-It’s simple, beautiful and has a genuine atmosphere to it.
-You have an area with a buffer, a picturesque courtyard, and modern furniture.
+Petit Palace Boqueria Garden: Situated right in the Boqueria of Barcelona, one of the most important monuments of the city, the Petit Palace Opera Garden is a gorgeous hotel with all the amenities needed and a central location.
+It’s simple, beautiful, and has a genuine atmosphere to it.
+Click here for more information and to check the latest prices.

-Elegance is seen in every nook and cranny of this hotel – only 15 minutes walking from the beach, the hotel offers incredible free walking tours around the city, rooftop terraces, and is a one minute walk away from the cathedral.
+Hotel Barcelona Catedral Elegance is seen in every nook and cranny of this hotel – only 15 minutes walking from the beach, the hotel offers incredible free walking tours around the city, rooftop terraces, and is a one minute walk away from the cathedral.
 Giving it the perfect blend of both modern and old.
-You’ll also find a restaurant with Mediterranean cuisine and a plethora of bars and restaurants nearby.
+Click here for more information and to check the latest prices.

-Right in the center of the city of Barcelona, the NH Barcelona Ramblas has got all the amenities you might need in a hotel.
+NH Barcelona Ramblas: Right in the center of the city of Barcelona, the NH Barcelona Ramblas has got all the amenities you might need in a hotel.
 The best thing about it is definitely its location though – right in the heart of Las Ramblas so a few minutes away from all of Barcelona’s major attractions.
+Click here for more information and to check the latest prices.